hrithikguy/systecash/cmake/README_CMAKE.txt

 Back in the Xcode main window, make sure the "ALL_BUILD" scheme is selected (next to the stop symbol).
 Click on "ALL_BUILD" and then "Edit Scheme".
-On the "Info" tab, choose the executable to be "gnucash".
+On the "Info" tab, choose the executable to be "systecash".

 Now use Command-B to build (or Product -> Build) to start the build.
-When it finishes, click on the play symbol (or Product -> Run) to verify that you can launch GnuCash from within Xcode.
+When it finishes, click on the play symbol (or Product -> Run) to verify that you can launch systecash from within Xcode.
 If that works, you can now set breakpoints with Xcode and debug away.

 To run the install script, click on the "ALL_BUILD" scheme and change